Headington Shark

-The Headington Shark (proper name Untitled 1986) is a rooftop sculpture located at 2 New High Street, Headington, Oxford, England, depicting a large shark embedded head-first in the roof of a house.
+Untitled 1986, commonly known as the Headington Shark, is a rooftop sculpture located at 2 New High Street, Headington, Oxford, England, depicting a large shark embedded head-first in the roof of a house.
 It was protest art, put up without permission, to be symbolic of bombs crashing into buildings.

 Description and location

-The shark first appeared on 9 August 1986 on the roof of Bill Heine, an American-born radio presenter.
+The shark first appeared on 9 August 1986 on the roof of the house of Bill Heine, an American-born radio presenter.
 He and sculptor John Buckley came up with the idea while drinking wine on the street, and imagined the shark as a metaphor for falling bombs, specifically from the American warplanes that flew overhead on their way to bomb Libya.

 The shark was designed, created, and installed by sculptor John Buckley alongside Anton Castiau, a local carpenter and friend of Buckley.
 Heine said, "The shark was to express someone feeling totally impotent and ripping a hole in their roof out of a sense of impotence and anger and desperation...
 It is saying something about CND, nuclear power, Chernobyl and Nagasaki".
 The sculpture was erected on the 41st anniversary of the dropping of the Fat Man atomic bomb on Nagasaki.

 The painted fibreglass sculpture weighs 4 long cwt, is 25 ft long, and is named Untitled 1986 (written on the gate of the house).
 It took three months to build.
 The structure is in deliberate contrast with its otherwise ordinary suburban setting.

 For the occasion of the shark's 21st anniversary in August 2007, it was renovated by the sculptor following earlier complaints about the condition of the sculpture and the house.

 On 26 August 2016, Heine's son Magnus Hanson-Heine bought the house in order to preserve the shark.
 In July 2017, Bill Heine was diagnosed with leukaemia; he died on 2 April 2019.
 The property has been run as an Airbnb guesthouse since 2018.
 Magnus also runs a website for general information and inquiries about the shark.

 In 2022, the Oxford City Council made the sculpture a heritage site for its "special contribution" to the community, despite objection by Hanson-Heine, who stated, "Using the planning apparatus to preserve a historical symbol of planning law defiance is absurd."